clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

-While administrators can pick and choose which `bundles`_ a system has installed, a single |CL| version number is powerful enough to represent strictly one possible combination of all software versions that can be installed onto a system of that |CL| version.This method of whole OS versioning offers some unique advantages.
+While administrators can pick and choose which `bundles`_ a system has installed, a single |CL| version number is powerful enough to represent strictly one possible combination of all software versions that can be installed onto a system of that |CL| version.
+This method of whole OS versioning offers some unique advantages.
 Namely, system administrators can quickly compare multiple |CL| systems for important software and security fixes.